 Interestingly, she founded Girl Scouts in the same year that Edgar Rice Burroughs first published Tarzan and L.M.
 Montgomery published Anne of Green Gables.
 The work of all three of these masters points to the core ability of youth to face new frontiers with independence, intelligence, strength, and love.

 For more about Girl Scouts, please visit girlscouts.org.
 L.M.
 Montgomery can be researched at the website of the L.M.
 Montgomery Institute at lmmontgomery.ca.
-To read information about places connected to Edgar Rice Burroughs, please visit our California and Idaho pages about the author.
+To read information about places connected to Edgar Rice Burroughs, please visit our California, Idaho and Michigan pages about the author.

 This is the eighth and final stop on our Georgia Trail!